brianmik/bmaustinlaw/_posts/2014-06-06-LLC-profits-interests.markdown

 profits interest is entitled to such "catch-up allocations."
 In my experience, however, entity agreements often provide for the opposite treatment that the parties anticipated, particularly agreements that use "targeted allocation" provisions.

-## Is the profits interest recipient an employee?
+## Are the profits interest recipients employees?

 Unfortunately, the tax rules do not permit dual roles as both a partner or LLC member and an employee for tax purposes.
 Therefore, a profits interest recipient may lose their ability to participate in certain employee-benefit programs and must report self-employment taxes (rather than